‘The Walking Dead’ Season 8: Episode 15 Sees The Loss Of A Major Character And A Fan Theory Confirmed

 If this were true, then it would mean Simon is an even bigger threat than Negan, who is only ever likely to take out one or two from a group to show his dominance in The Walking Dead according to Forbes.
 Negan uses strategically timed deaths to control the masses.
 Simon, on the other hand, is the zombie apocalypse version of a mass murderer.

 While he has vied to take Negan out in the last few episodes of The Walking Dead Season 8, it is less about controlling the masses and more about making sure those who do not comply get eradicated.
-In the long term, this makes Simon much more dangerous — and less likely to succeed as a leader — because, let’s face it, eventually, every group will likely cause conflict that Simon will see as a threat that needs to be disposed of.
+In the long term, this makes Simon much more dangerous — and less likely to succeed as a leader — because, let’s face it; eventually, every group will likely cause a conflict that Simon will see as a threat that needs to be disposed of.

 Episode 15 of The Walking Dead Season 8 has now confirmed this theory thanks to a conversation held between Negan and Simon.
 This conversation saw Negan reveal that Simon was definitely the one behind the slaughter of the Oceanside men.
 It also revealed just how disturbed Negan was by Simon’s actions.
-As a result of this, it is likely Negan killed Simon in Episode 15 of The Walking Dead not so much for his attempt at gaining leadership of the Saviors, but because Simon is a wildcard who will, ultimately, be the downfall of the Saviors thanks to his brutality.
+As a result of this, it is likely Negan killed Simon in Episode 15 of The Walking Dead, not so much for his attempt at gaining leadership of the Saviors, but because Simon is a wildcard who will, ultimately, be the downfall of the Saviors thanks to his brutality.

 Currently, Aaron (Ross Marquand) is in the Oceanside region and is trying to get this group on board to help in the war that will possibly come to a bloody conclusion in the Season 8 finale of The Walking Dead this Sunday, April 15.
 So, could Aaron be the one to discover it was Simon who killed all the men at Oceanside and not Negan?
 If so, how will this impact the group’s possible alliance with Rick’s group against Simon and Negan in the Season 8 finale episode of The Walking Dead?
 If Aaron manages to get the group on board against Simon, what will happen if Oceanside turns up to exact revenge against Simon, only to discover he is already dead?
 Only by tuning into the Season 8 finale of The Walking Dead will reveal the answer.